Image used under Flickr Creative Commons license from Nicole Klauss.

 King Crab is King

 You can’t go wrong with any of the seafood in Alaska, which includes halibut, scallops, and the delectable king crab.
-The Snow Goose restaurant in Anchorage prides itself on its craft food and beer, like fresh king crab and an Alaskan take on cioppino, a traditional Italian seafood soup.
-True to its name, the Snow Goose also whips up a snow goose burger, which is a native Alaskan bird.
+49th State Brewing in Anchorage prides itself on its craft food and beer, like fresh king crab from the Bering Sea and Alaska-sized crab cakes.
 For true crab aficionados, Tracy’s King Crab Shack in downtown Juneau is a no-fuss spot to see fresh-caught king, snow, and Dungeness crab prepared directly in front of you.

 Caribou (aka Reindeer)